SaskiaPacker/potters-club/README.md

 - all of the css code has been put through w3c tester and has passed.

 ![lighthouse rating](/assets/images-readme/lighthouse-rating.png)
-- my page has excellenc accessibility rating
+- my page has excellent accessibility rating
 - Test the opening the site in Google Chrome and Safari and it opens with no issues.
 - All external links open in new tabs and arrive at the desired website.

 ### Unfixed Bugs
 When the website is at it's smallest size, the leading of the body copy is slightly too large and the image on the main section sits slightly too small.
 However, I don't think this takes away from the design too much.
-I intend to spend more time of this website and be able to fix those buges.
+I intend to spend more time on this website and be able to fix those buges.

 # Libraries and Programs used
 - Github: Store Repository